alaiacano/pycube/README.md

 ## Logging actions

 Now you want to fill it in with some data.
-Inserting a new record should goes like this:
+Inserting a new record is easy:

     action = {
         'time' : datetime.datetime.now(),